0xsbow/gitrob/README.md

 ## Responsible Use

-- Scan only authorized targets and public data.
+- Scan only authorized targets.
-- Follow bug bounty scope and GitHub Terms of Service.
+- Follow GitHub Terms of Service.
 - Keep concurrency and RPM low to avoid abuse flags.